 The wilderness of Florida became his spiritual refuge, it had accepted him into its bosom and had enticed him to return time and time again.
 Where as many considered him crazy for venturing at times alone into the swamps, he was far from that.
 He knows quite well knows the dangers that exist out there at every turn.
 However, as his good friend, Florida Gladesman Nate Fisher once told him “If you live in fear, you will never discover life”.
 So George took that to heart and started venturing off deeper and deeper into the swamps.

 Since the start of his Florida wilderness journey, George quickly made friends with amazing people he met along the way.
 Individuals who would become more than friends, they would become family.
 A family of like minded individuals who not only accepted and supported each other, but who inspired each other to become better without competition or judgement.
 Friends who loved to explore together, spend time together and most importantly who were loyal to each other.
 It was that bond that fueled the Exploration Florida brand and made it become what it is today.

 George & Lucky Cole

-George had also became a great friend of photography legend, Lucky Cole, an everglades photographer who caters and specializes in natural nudes since the 1970s.
+George had also became a good friend of photography legend, Lucky Cole, an everglades photographer who caters and specializes in natural nudes since the 1970s.
 The bond between Lucky and George goes back years and can never be tarnished because they are and will always be brothers at heart.
 The love, respect and mutual admiration they have for one another is deep and is truly a solid bond.

 Where George will journey off next is a mystery, but where ever it may be.
 You can rest assure he will be there with camera in hand and GoPro in pocket.